Len42/Synth/modules/LFO-Analog/README.md

 ### Features
 - Two independent analog LFOs
-- LFO rate from approximately 0.008 Hz (120 seconds) to 170 Hz
+- LFO rate from approximately 0.008 Hz (120 seconds) to 170 Hz, in two ranges
 - Each LFO has sine and square wave outputs
 - Not voltage controlled.
 Use your fingers! 👌